-For the iPhone 12, the regular 5.4-inch iPhone 12 and 6.1-inch iPhone 12 are slated to offer two lenses once more, and the iPhone 12 Pro and iPhone 12 Pro Max would have three cameras plus a new LiDAR scanner.
+For the iPhone 12, the regular 5.4-inch iPhone 12 and 6.1-inch iPhone 12 offer two lenses once more, and the iPhone 12 Pro and iPhone 12 Pro Max have three cameras plus a LiDAR scanner.

 iPhone 12 vs iPhone 11: 5G vs 4G

 Apple isn't known for stuffing the biggest batteries possible inside its phones.
-The iPhone 11 reportedly has a 3,100 mAh battery, while the iPhone 11 Pro has a 3,046 mAh battery.
-The iPhone 11 Pro Max steps up to a 3,969 mAh battery.
+The iPhone 11 packed a 3,100 mAh battery, while the iPhone 11 Pro featured a 3,046 mAh battery.
+The iPhone 11 Pro Max stepped that up to a 3,969 mAh battery.

 On our battery testing, the iPhone 11 (11 hours and 16 minutes) and iPhone 11 Pro Max (11:54) both provided enough endurance to land on our best phone battery life list.

-The iPhone 12's rumored upgrades are plenty, from 5G and a faster A14 Bionic processor to new sizes for both the iPhone 12 and iPhone 12 Pro Max.
-You can also expect a higher resolution for the main camera and an even more versatile Night mode.
-And, if you're into augmented reality, the iPhone 12 Pro Max's LiDAR scanner should take AR apps to the next level while also offering better portrait effects.
+The iPhone 12's upgrades are plenty, from 5G and a faster A14 Bionic processor to new display sizes for both the iPhone 12 and iPhone 12 Pro Max.
+And, if you're really into photography, you'll enjoy the better low-light performance on the regular iPhone 12 and faster auto-focus on the iPhone 12 Pro models.